reactioncommerce/reaction-docs/developer/revisions.md

 ## Publishing revisions

 The `Publish` button in the admin is used to publish revisions to the `Products` collection, and subsequently to the `Catalog` collection as a denormalized product document.
 The publish button is always active, even if there are no revisions to publish.
-In this case, the products are published directly to the `Catalog` collection, bypasing revision control.
+When there are no revisions to publish, the products are published directly to the `Catalog` collection, bypassing revision control.

 ## Schema